 All HEOP students receive one-on-one academic and career counseling.
-Counseling sessions are tailored to help individuals explore avenues for growth in the university, identify their own strengths, and ensure a healthy adjustment to college-level schoolwork.
-Counselors provide on-going support and guidance in making decisions about choosing a major, internship opportunities, financial aid, post-graduation study or work, and other topics depending on the needs of the individual.
+Counseling sessions are tailored to help individuals explore avenues for growth in the university, identify their own strengths, and make a healthy adjustment to college-level schoolwork.
+Counselors provide ongoing support and guidance to students in making decisions about choosing a major, internship opportunities, financial aid, post-graduation study or work, and other topics, depending on individual needs.

 Only applicants who have submitted all the required documentation will be contacted for an interview.

 Free Application for Federal Student Aid (FAFSA)

 "Meeting the other HEOP-ers and getting to know them.
 I learned a lot from my peers and created a special bond and shared unforgettable memories, not only in our class time together but during field trips as well."

 "Working hard will definitely pay off.
 Don't give up and believe in yourself and your instincts."

 "You'll make great friends and you honestly form a bond with these people.
 Plus you have an amazing team that backs you up and is there to only help you succeed."

 "HEOP is a community.
 There are people here dedicated in helping you reach your goals and pushing you outside of your comfort zone.
 Perseverance and passion describe the HEOP family."

 "Honestly, learning.
 Taking a route that’s designed by me."

 "The people, my professors, all the creative energy."